 Fixed or Variable:

 If you feel loan interest rates will increase, fixed rate mortgages might be better for you as it gives you a fixed loan interest rate that doesn't change even if market rates change.
-However if you think that the market-based rates such as SIBOR, SWAP/ SOR will drop, floating interest rate packages could be a better choice.
+However if you think that the market-based rates such as SIBOR, SWAP/ SOR, fixed deposit will drop, floating interest rate packages could be a better choice.
 One inconvenience is you have to adjust the installments when SIBOR or SOR changes, as informed by the bank.

 Interest only mortgage:

 These mortgage loans let you pay only the loan interest amount for a specified period.
 You thus make small monthly payments for some time before you start to pay off the loan principal amount as well.
 This is a wise decision to leverage your finances to buy an overseas property that allows you a higher rental yield.
-MAS has banned interest only home loans for Singapore properties.
+MAS has banned interest only home loans for Singapore properties unfortunately.

 Do your property research: